Update April 13, 2015

-During Annual Enrollment, employees may change their health plan election.
+During Annual Enrollment, employees may change their health plan election, change from individual to family, family to individual, or remove dependent(s) from family plan.
 The change will go into effect that July 1.

-For employees already in a GIC plan who wish to change plans during Annual Enrollment:
+For employees already in a GIC plan who wish to make any of these changes during Annual Enrollment:

 - Employee completes and signs Municipal Enrollment/Change Form (Form-1MUN).

 - Verify that the form is completed accurately and completely.
 Ensure that you and the employee have signed and dated all forms.